ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 From this preview popup you can click **Copy to clipboard** to copy all text or **Close** to hide the preview.
 Clicking on **Call service** will call the trigger's service using the presented payload, allowing you to test it directly from the trigger definition screen.
-Before making such a call you can also edit the payload to test different input values and potentially refer to actual information from your community.
+Before making such a call you can also edit the payload to test different input values and potentially refer to actual information from the community.

 Once the service has been called you will see its result displayed in the popup or a detailed error trace.
 The below example is a sample result after successfully calling a GITB processing service.